Columbus Wrongful Death Lawyer

 Slater & Zurz Has Successfully Handled a Wide Range of Wrongful Death Cases

-For over 40 years, the Columbus wrongful death attorneys at Slater & Zurz have helped surviving members fight for justice by pursuing a claim or lawsuit against the party responsible for their loved one’s death.
+For over 40 years, the Columbus wrongful death lawyers at Slater & Zurz have helped surviving members fight for justice by pursuing a claim or lawsuit against the party responsible for their loved one’s death.
 We have represented our clients in wrongful death cases arising from both intentional acts and negligence.
 Some of the many wrongful death cases we have involved the following:

 - Car, truck, motorcycle, and pedestrian accidents